aws/amazon-gamelift-toolkit/development-instance-with-amazon-gamelift-anywhere-and-gamelift-agent/README.md

 ```

 This will download the new game server build to the instance, terminate the agent and restart it to host the new build.
 You should be able to start game sessions on the new server in about one minute depending on your build size.

-# Transition your game to Amazon GameLift managed fleets

-After you've completed development testing and you're ready to prepare for launch, this is a good time to switch over to Amazon GameLift managed fleets.
-Use managed fleets to fine-tune and test your game hosting resources.
-It requires minimal effort to transition from a cloud-based Anywhere test fleet to an Amazon GameLift managed fleet.
-You don't need to change any game code, and you can reuse the same queues and matchmakers.

-See the documentation for details on [transitioning to a managed Amazon GameLift fleet](h[ttp://sella-al2.aka.corp.amazon.com/GLdevguide/build/AWSGameLiftDocs/AWSGameLiftDocs-3.0/AL2_x86_64/DEV.STD.PTHREAD/build/server-root/gamelift/latest/developerguide](https://docs.aws.amazon.com/gamelift/latest/developerguide/integration-dev-iteration-cloud.html#integration-dev-iteration-cloud-transition)

 # Clean up